-A single project can contain multiple targets; the currently active target determines how your project is built.
-This topic describes how to build the target using the Xcode* IDE and also documents the build steps using the xcodebuild command line utility.
+A single project can contain multiple targets.
+The active target determines how your project is built.
+This topic describes how to build the target using the Xcode* IDE and documents the build steps using the xcodebuild command line utility.

-Select the target to be built in the project editor under Targets.
+- Select the target in the project editor under Targets.

 To build from the command line:

 - Check that the Xcode* project is configured to use the Intel® C++ Compiler.

 - Launch a terminal window from the finder by selecting Applications > Utilities > Terminal .